England and France

 "Seeing the history of Spain and Greece really gave me a new perspective on ancient history considering I have only ever seen colonial history of America.
 It made it easier for me to really visualize how old life on Earth really is and how far civilization has come from thousands of years ago."

 "One of my favorite parts of the experience was all the new connections and friends I made, not only with other students who went on the trip, but with Spaniards as well.
 Our group that went of around 20 students was very inclusive of everyone and got along very well.
-When we decided to explore, the whole group wanted to go together and it made it such a great experience.- Kayla Stover class of 2015
+When we decided to explore, the whole group wanted to go together and it made it such a great experience.- Kayla Stover, '15

 Emily Miller, Leighan Worden, Shannon Cassano, and Amanda Michalski completed their Practicum II teaching requirement in Limerick, Ireland.
 This 3 week study abroad experience involved teaching in local school during the week and trips to tourist locations on the weekend including the Cliffs of Moher, Blarney Castle, and Dublin.

 While in Ireland, the group ran into two other groups of Honors students on separate study abroad trips.
 At the same time the practicum students were in Limerick, Sarah Hutton and Abby Walker were finishing up their semester abroad in Ireland and Krista Ellis and Jessica Sudlow were in the city on a trip with a third party provider.
 With Honors students all over the world, it is easy to run into each other!